 The following may be observed in children with CAS who speak more than one language:

 See Considerations When Working With a Bilingual Child With CAS (Portland State University, n.d.).
-See also ASHA's Practice Portal pages on Bilingual Service Delivery and Cultural Competence.
+See also ASHA's Practice Portal pages on Bilingual Service Delivery and Cultural Responsiveness.

 Diagnosis of CAS in children under 3 years of age is challenging for a variety of reasons, including